Schema Markup Example

 Published on

-Here is the distinction that separates businesses that survive algorithm changes from the ones that get wiped out overnight: there are only two kinds of audience — the audience you rent and the audience you own.
+Here is the distinction that separates Maryville businesses that survive algorithm changes from the ones that get wiped out overnight.
+There are only two kinds of audience: the audience you rent and the audience you own.
+Your email list is the only one you actually own.

 Then there is the audience you own: your email list.
 A direct line to a human being's inbox that no algorithm sits between.
 No platform can throttle it, deplatform it, or charge you to reach the people who already raised their hand.
 This is the single most valuable asset in your entire marketing operation, and most owners treat it like an afterthought.